Licensing in Southern Alberta

 March 17, 2022

 Classes are live and virtual.
 The recordings will be made available after each session for further review.
 CE hours are available with each course.

-C130 - Essentials Skills for the Broker & Agent
+C130 – Essential Skills for the Broker/Agent - Weekend Class

 • These classes are condensed and would require a high level of time commitment.